 We carry out permanent selection, screening and training efforts in order to have ready access to a vast pool of qualified caregivers.
 We prefer to hire individuals who have been referred to us due to their exceptional qualification and experience, but we also advertise our job openings.

-Our selection process is rigorous, and usually less than 5% of applicants reach our training modules.
+Our selection process is rigorous, and less than 3% of applicants reach our training modules.
 Assisting Hands’ services are structured to guarantee both the right level and quality of support you need, and peace of mind.
 You will be assisted in the privacy of your home or at a loved one’s residence, and you want to be sure our services are safe and reliable.

 It starts with professional qualification and experience.
-It is mandatory that all caregivers possess valid cardiopulmonary resuscitation (CPR) and at least one year of proven experience.
+It is mandatory that all caregivers possess valid cardiopulmonary resuscitation (CPR) certification and at least one year of proven experience.
 Our current workforce has an average of seven years of experience.

-Certification and skill-level checks are essential to match skill level to a client’s specific requirements.
+Certification and skill-level checks are essential to match skill set to a client’s specific requirements.
 In cases of extensive previous experience and excellent professional referrals, we may hire candidates without neither a CHHA nor a CNA, but the absence of those certificates may limit the cases they serve to companionship and light housekeeping.

-Non-medical home care is a regulated industry, and the state of Pennsylvania imposes a clear set of standards and requirements on our services.
+Non-medical home care is a regulated industry, and the state of Pennsylvania imposes a clear set of standards and requirements.
 Caregivers must, for instance, undergo a state-level criminal check and present a valid tuberculosis screening.
 They must also be trained by the agency.